burstable-ai/burst/docs/source/cifar10.rst

 Run the example on a local machine
 ----------------------------------

 *NOTE: this can take a while to run, first because you have to download the ~200Mb CIFAR-10 image dataset, and then because most local machines will not be set up to use the GPU.
-Feel free to skip this step and go straight to* :ref:`Run from the command line using Burst` *below.*
+Feel free to skip this step and go straight to* `Run from the command line using burst`_.

 First, we need to set up a virtual environment, activate it, and install the necessary package versions.